 You don’t have to be into horseracing to fall in love with the Kentucky Derby pie!

-A cross between a gooey pecan pie and a luscious chocolate chip cookie, this pie is what dessert dreams are made of.
+A cross between gooey pecan pie and a chocolate chip cookie, this decadent dessert is irresistible.

 What is Kentucky Derby Pie?

-Kentucky Derby pie is a southern dessert invented by George Kern and his parents, Leaudra and Walter, in the mid-1950s.
+Kentucky Derby pie is a southern dessert.
+It was invented by George Kern and his parents, Leaudra and Walter, in the mid-1950s.

-It’s made with a traditional pastry crust and a decadent chocolate and walnut filling.
+It features a traditional pastry crust with a decadent chocolate and walnut filling.
 No wonder it became an instant hit!

-In case you’re wondering, no, the pie has nothing to do with the annual horse race at all.
+Oddly enough, this pie has nothing to do with the famous annual horse race.

 Kentucky Derby Pie Recipe